Fever | Yoga Cycle Strength

 Indoor Cycling Build Strength in the Arms

 When practicing proper form on your bike, there should be little to no strain on your arms.
-However, some indoor cycling classes will incorporate your upper body into the workout through bodyweight push-ups on the bike or through the use of added dumbbells or a weighted bar.
+However, some spin classes will incorporate your upper body into the workout through bodyweight push-ups on the bike or through the use of added dumbbells or a weighted bar.

 Indoor Cycling Works Your Heart and Lungs